morgenman/Computer-Science/Spring 2022/Software Engineering/Software Engineering.md

 * *Fault Tolerance*
 	* exception handling
 	* modular redundancy

->"testing can only show the presence of bugs, not their absence" - Dijkstra
+> "testing can only show the presence of bugs, not their absence" - Dijkstra

 * Testing is not free...
 	* overhead & practical limitations
+	* we should try and automate it as much as possible

+## Our Approach to Minimizing Software Failures
+* use methodology
+* follow good practices
+* adhere to ethical standards